Clemapfel/Mousetrap.jl/README.md

 It aims to give developers of all skill levels the tools to start creating complex GUI applications with little time and effort, while taking full advantage of Julias idiosyncrasies.

 > **Note**: Mousetrap is under active development.
-Consider participating in the development by [opening an issue](https://github.com/clemapfel/mousetrap.jl) when you encounter an error, bug, or missing feature.
+Consider participating in the development by [opening an issue](https://github.com/clemapfel/mousetrap.jl) when you encounter an error, bug, question, or missing feature.

 ---